How Much Does Builder’s Risk Insurance Cost and Who Pays for It?

 • Supplemental coverages: Added coverages not included in a basic insurance package will add to premium costs.

-Let’s look at how these factors impact BR insurance costs in two simplified examples.
+Let’s look at how these factors impact Builders Risk insurance cost in two simplified examples.

 • Example #1: Homeowner Harry has decided to add a second floor to his home.